6ygb/CAMM-FRONT/README.md

   5. (Optional) **Self-decrypt** the in/out amounts and display a summary.

 - **Self decrypt price**
-  Requests obfuscated reserves from the pair, performs a user decryption, and recomputes the **current rate** from fresh data.
+  Retrieves obfuscated reserves from the pair, performs a public decryption, and recomputes the **current rate** from fresh data.

 ---